call us today

 A human trafficking charge is life-altering.
 Have you or someone you know been accused of sex trafficking, it is vital that you contact an experienced criminal defense attorney.
 The Gainesville lawyers at Galigani Law Firm are practiced in Florida's criminal defense law.

 Galigani Law Firm is composed of a team of qualified criminal defense attorneys.
 Our attorneys have over twenty years of practice in Florida's criminal defense courts with promising results.
-We have been recognized numerous times for professional legal excellence such as being Board Certified in Criminal Law by the Florida bar's Certification Board.
-This certification is only given to less than one percent of Floridian criminal defense lawyers have.
 Do not take a chance with your future.
 Put yourself in the best possible hands.
 Get in contact with the attorneys at Galigani Law Firm.

 Let us be your partner in this legal process.
 We accept clients and handled human trafficking cases throughout the greater Eighth Judicial Circuit court area and surrounding counties including Marion County, Union County, Gilchrist County, Baker County, Levy County, and Bradford County.